mithi/react-philosophies/README.md

 ```
 </details>

-## 💖 2.2 If you need a banana, pass the banana, not the gorilla and the entire jungle
+## 💖 2.2 If you need a banana, pass the banana, not the gorilla holding the banana and the entire jungle
 >  You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang

 Try to pass primitives (`boolean`, `string`, `number` etc), instead of passing objects most of the time to avoid falling into this trap.
 (Passing primitives is also a good idea because if you want to use `React.memo` for optimization.)